+Measurable Pupil Outcomes

+MPO GOAL #1 (Aligns to LCAP Goal #1)

+Create safe, inclusive, and welcoming learning environments Related State Priority:

+where students attend are connected to their schools 1,

+5, 6

-Measurable Pupil Outcomes MPO GOAL #1 (Aligns to LCAP Goal #1) Create safe, inclusive, and welcoming learning environments Related State Priority: where students attend are connected to their schools 1, 5, 6 Specific Annual Actions to Achieve Goal Develop a school wide beautification plan to improve the school and its facilities beautification project per year.
-Enhance yard safety and student play areas by implementing one recess/yard ba feel school affiliation by having opportunities to participate in sports, music, the throughout the year. sed project per year.
-Students will Students will feel school affiliation by adding additional enrichment programs, su leadership opportunities for students.
-Provide training to all staff on school attendance policies. ich as cultural dance and Include all stakeholders in attendance meetings (attendance support plans, SART a school wide attendance incentive system for all stakeholders. , SARB).
-Establish Provide training for all staff members on school wide discipline system, including suspension protocols and restorative practice protocols.
+- -Principal will work closely with plant manager to analyze school Facility Report Card used to assess the condition of the building and campus and the operations of the school to continue improving in areas receiving less than a 3 on reports - -Principal will work closely with Office Manager, Office Assistant, Parent Coordinator, Counselor, and Dean of Instruction to develop a cohesive and effective attendance improvement action plan - -Principal will work closely with Dean of Instruction to develop an action plan for strengthening school culture for a safe and civil school environment - -Improve models for CRPBIS, Restorative Practices, Tier 1 Classroom Management, and loss of instructional minutes -Develop a school wide beautification plan to improve the school and its facilities.
+Implement one beautification - project per year. -Enhance yard safety and student play areas by implementing one recess/yard based project per year. -Students will feel school affiliation by having opportunities to participate in sports, art, and science throughout the year. - -Students will feel school affiliation by adding additional enrichment programs yoga and leadership opportunities for students. - -Provide training to all staff on school attendance policies. - -Include all stakeholders in attendance meetings (attendance support plans, SART, SARB).
+Establish a school wide attendance incentive system for all stakeholders. - -Provide training for all staff members on school wide discipline system, including suspension protocols and restorative practice protocols.